serverpod/serverpod_docs/docs/12-upgrading/01-upgrade-to-two.md

 ## Changes to database queries

-### Modified return type for unsafeQueryMappedResults(...)
+### Removed unsafeQueryMappedResults(...)
-The return type for `unsafeQueryMappedResults(...)` has been modified to better comply with the return type from the underlying database.
-The return type is now a list of maps, where each map contains the query alias for the column as key and the row-column value as value.
+The `unsafeQueryMappedResults(...)` method has been removed.
+A similar result can now instead be formatted from the `unsafeQuery(...)` result by calling the `toColumnMap()` method for each row of the result. `toColumnMap` returns a map containing the query alias for the column as key and the row-column value as value.

 Given a query that performs a join like this:
 ```sql